aerni/alpine-statamic-responsive-images/README.md

 ![License](https://img.shields.io/github/license/aerni/alpine-statamic-responsive-images?style=flat-square)

 # Alpine Statamic Responsive Images
 This Alpine plugin replaces the inline script of the Statamic Responsive Images addon with a simple to use `x-statamic-responsive-images` directive.
 Using this directive resolves the issue of images not loading on subsequent page loads when using Statamic Responsive Images together with Laravel Livewire or pjax libraries like Swup, BarbaJS, and Turbolinks.

+You can also use this plugin if you simply like the idea of using a nice Alpine directive instead of the inline script in the `responsiveImage.blade.php` view.

 This addon has been tested with `v3.12.2` of Statamic Responsive Images.